Pythae: Unifying Generative Autoencoders in Python -- A Benchmarking Use Case: Case study benchmark

 \subsubsection{Fixed latent dimension}

-In this first part, latent dimensions are set to 16, 256 and 64 for the MNIST, CIFAR10 and CELEBA datasets respectively.
-See results per model and across the 10 configurations specified in Appendix.~\ref{appD:res_by_models} to assess the influence of the parameters on the tasks.
+In this first part, latent dimensions are set to 16, 256 and 64 for the MNIST, CIFAR10 and CELEBA datasets respectively, as we observed those latent dimensions to lead to good performances.
+See results per model and across the 10 configurations specified in Appendix.~\ref{appD} to assess the influence of the parameters on the tasks.

 \paragraph{Task 1: Image reconstruction}